Infinite Discs REWARDS Program

 All requests to redeem points are reviewed by our staff to ensure everything is accurate before the gift card is issued.

 (When you click to redeem your points, they will disappear and no longer show up as available points.
-This is normal.
+This is normal.)

-We try to approve points at least once a day, but the review process can take a couple business days for the gift card to be reviewed and become visible on your profile under My Gift Cards.)
+We try to approve points daily, but it may occasionally take a couple business days for the gift card to be reviewed and become visible under “My Gift Cards” in your profile.
 If you redeem points and do not see the gift card in 3 days, we would be happy to follow up on it for you if you reach out.

 CLICK HERE FOR RULES AND DISCLAIMERS FOR THE REWARDS PROGRAM